-- 56. The Operator shall notify the regulator at least 7 days before any periodic monitoring exercise to determine compliance with emission limits within this permit.
-The Operator shall state the provisional time and date of monitoring, pollutants to be tested and the methods to be used. - 57.
-All monitoring results from any periodic monitoring exercise required by this permit shall be checked by the Operator and sent to the regulator within 8 weeks of the monitoring being undertaken. - 58. the operator must inform the regulator immediately in the event that continuous emissions monitoring demonstrates: - a.
+- 55. The Operator shall notify the regulator at least 7 days before any periodic monitoring exercise to determine compliance with emission limits within this permit.
+The Operator shall state the provisional time and date of monitoring, pollutants to be tested and the methods to be used. - 56.
+All monitoring results from any periodic monitoring exercise required by this permit shall be checked by the Operator and sent to the regulator within 8 weeks of the monitoring being undertaken. - 57. the operator must inform the regulator immediately in the event that continuous emissions monitoring demonstrates:

+- a.
 Any daily average emission limit value for emissions to air is exceeded. - b.
-Any half-hour average emission limit value for emissions to air is exceeded for more than 4 hours uninterrupted or for more than 60 hours in total. - 59.
-The operator must inform the regulator immediately if the periodic emission monitoring demonstrates any emission limit value is exceeded. - 60.
-All monitoring results must be recorded, processed and presented in such a way as to enable the regulator to verify compliance with the operating conditions and emission limit values which are included in the permit.

-- 61. The operator should report their emissions monitoring data to the regulator within one month at the end of each quarter.
-The operator must report all results. - 62.
-The operator shall report the number of cumulative hours, where the half hour ELVs were exceeded for the quarter and for the year to date. - 63.
-Where monitoring is not in accordance with the main procedural requirements of the relevant standard, deviations should be reported as well as an estimation of the error involved.
+Any half-hour average emission limit value for emissions to air is exceeded for more than 4 hours uninterrupted or for more than 60 hours in total. - 58.
+The operator must inform the regulator immediately if the periodic emission monitoring demonstrates any emission limit value is exceeded. - 59.
+All monitoring results must be recorded, processed and presented in such a way as to enable the regulator to verify compliance with the operating conditions and emission limit values which are included in the permit. - 60.
+The operator shall report their emissions monitoring data to the regulator within one month at the end of each quarter.
+The operator must report all results. - 61.
+The operator shall report the number of cumulative hours, where the half hour ELVs were exceeded for the quarter and for the year to date. - 62.
+Where monitoring is not in accordance with the main procedural requirements of the relevant standard, deviations shall be reported as well as an estimation of the error involved. - 63.
+The Operator shall forward to the Regulator every 12 months, a report detailing the level of energy recovery from the installation.